Name: Victor (Vic) Stone (Cyborg)

 I’m going to be clear here Cyborg is a Titan….

 NOBODY is excited about Cyborg being in the Justice League.
 We weren’t excited about it in the old Super Powers Team show, we aren’t excited now.
 This is the same sort of “we need a Black guy” thinking that gave us Black Vulcan.

 Nobody asked for this.
 Cyborg is best as member of the Teen Titans.
 Aging him and sticking him on the JLA was the wrong way to handle this character.
-I understand that Marvel and DC have a difficult time writing believable Black Teenagers, but making them adults is kind of a cop out.
-There are no less than FIVE Robins and to my knowledge none of them are older that 25.
-While Cyborg is about 18 but is written with the voice of a 38 year old gym teacher.
+I understand that Marvel and DC have a difficult time writing believable Black Teenagers, but making them adults is kind of a cop-out.
+There are no less than FIVE Robins and to my knowledge, none of them are older than 25.
+While Cyborg is about 18 but is written with the voice of a 38-year-old gym teacher.

 While Pre-New 52 Vic has an expansive history full of being on the wrong end of curb stompings by villains looking to earn their “I’m a legitimate threat” merit badges….

 …the modern Cyborg is about as appealing as a cup of cold saliva.
 He is so infinitely dull as a character, you could replace him with a wicker chair without taking away much from the overall story.
 Vic on the Titans had history and supporting characters.
 New 52 Cyborg does not have any character development outside of the JLA related story-lines.

 His entire history as a member of the Teen Titans, has been retconned out of existence.
 All of his relationships and experiences no longer exist.
 DC took the things that gave Vic his humanity and invalidated them.
 Cyborg on the JLA is Johnny 5 without the personality.